-Governance surrounding financial reporting and disclosure risk promotes the importance of accurate, timely and complete financial reporting, the finance and control department is responsible for financial reporting, both internally (including management information) and externally (including statutory and regulatory reporting).
+Governance surrounding financial reporting and disclosure risk promotes the importance of accurate, timely and complete financial reporting, the finance and control department is responsible for financial reporting, both internally including management information) and externally (including statutory and regulatory reporting).
 Policies and procedures are in place to reduce subjectivity in terms of measurement and reporting.
-The director has implemented a Code of Business Conduct and Ethics, a whistleblower policy (Speak Up) and an anti-fraud policy prevent fraud non-compliance with laws and regulations.
+The Directors have implemented a Code of Business Conduct and Ethics, a whistleblower policy (SpeakUp) and an anti-fraud policy to prevent fraud and non-compliance with laws and regulations.